 States have varying laws for how much you are allowed to possess on your person at one time, how much you are allowed to personally grow, and what conditions are recognized as being helped by medical marijuana.
 To find out more information on your state’s laws on medical marijuana, visit the National Conference of State Legislatures website.

-States That Have Legalized Some Form of Medical Marijuana (As of 2017)
+States Have Legalized Some Form of Medical Marijuana (As of 2021)

 Four of five doctors approve of medical marijuana and that more than 90 percent of medical marijuana patients say that medical marijuana has helped treat their conditions.